prismatic-labs/.github/profile/README.md

 ### Projects

-🌱 **[vetch](https://github.com/prismatic-labs/vetch)** — Energy and cost observability for LLM inference.
+🌱 **[vetch](https://github.com/prismatic-labs/vetch)** - Energy and cost observability for LLM inference.
 Open source, Apache 2.0.

-🌾 **tare** — What the Hormuz crisis might add to your food bill.
+🌾 **[tare](https://github.com/prismatic-labs/tare)** - What the Hormuz crisis might add to your food bill.
 Live tracker of the hidden energy, fertilizer, and shipping costs in everyday food.
 Open data, open source.

 ### Learn more